Crust logoCrust

 fuzzyMatchScore a query against a single candidate string

-fuzzyFilterFilter and rank a list of choices by fuzzy query
+fuzzyFilterFilter and rank choices by fuzzy query

-normalizeChoicesNormalize string/object choices to { label, value }
+normalizeChoicesNormalize choices to { label, value }

 formatPromptLineFormat prompt header with inline content